-There are a few possible options for replacing or replanting a tooth that has been knocked out.
+There are a few possible options for single tooth replacement for a tooth that has been knocked out.
 If you can see a Gainesville dentist within 30 minutes of the injury, we may be able to successfully replant the tooth.
 Stabilizing splints are used to support a replanting tooth and can be required for several weeks.
 Root canal therapy is then used to further treat the tooth.

 While replanting can be successful in many situations, several factors can affect whether or not your situation is ideal.
 The length of time in which the tooth is outside the mouth, the amount of damage caused to the area and the way the tooth is stored can have an effect on whether the tooth can be saved.
 If your tooth is not able to be replanted, there are other options to restore the appearance of your teeth and gums.